- A. ABOUT ENTERING INTO THE ACCR AGENCY AGREEMENT

 In Australia 100 shareholders can request a company distribute a notice about a matter of concern to all the shareholders.
 Similarly 100 shareholders can lodge a resolution for consideration by all shareholders at their next meeting.
 In New Zealand, unless the Constitution of the individual company has other requirements, any one shareholder can request a resolution for consideration at a meeting of shareholders.

-- C. ABOUT THE PROPOSED RESOLUTIONS ON CORPORATE POLITICAL SPENDING AND CLIMATE CHANGE
+- C. ABOUT THE PROPOSED RESOLUTIONS ON CLIMATE CHANGE AND HUMAN RIGHTS

 Which companies will be involved?